Targeted Pandemic Containment Through Identifying Local Contact Network Bottlenecks: Results

 \subsection{Experiments for Facebook County network}

 We apply the population-based ODE model to simulate the spread of COVID-19 on Facebook County network, since each node represents an entire county population.
 We assume that all county populations are initially susceptible and we pick infected counties for which we initialize 0.1\% of the county population as infectious.
-We use three different ways to select initially infected counties to account for variations in where outbreaks could have started: (i) populated cosmopolitan cities, e.g., New York, Los Angeles, (ii) a tightly-knit cluster of 67 densely connected counties, highlighted in Fig~\ref{fig:countyCases:a} and also captured by the green star on the NCP in Fig~\ref{fig:info_data:a}, and (iii) a random selection of 1\% of all counties.
+We use three different ways to select initially infected counties to account for variations in where outbreaks could have started: (i) populated cosmopolitan cities, e.g., New York, Los Angeles, (ii) a tightly-knit cluster of 67 densely connected counties, highlighted in Fig~3A and also captured by the green star on the NCP in Fig~2B, and (iii) a random selection of 1\% of all counties.

-Simulation results under scenario (ii) is shown in Fig~\ref{fig:countyCases}.
+Simulation results under scenario (ii) is shown in Fig~3.
 Observe that the epidemic curves using LF intervention for $\lambda \in \{1/10,1/50\}$ starts late and remains relatively flat, i.e., it has the lowest epidemic peak compared to any other intervention strategies.
 Also note that targeting edges according to the eigenvector centrality does not reduce the epidemic peak at all.
 Additional simulation results in S1 Fig also show that for all three different initial conditions and at all intervention coverage levels, LF method with a relatively small $\lambda \in \{1/10, 1/50\}$ leads to the most significant reduction in the epidemic sizes.
+We refer the reader to S4-S6 Figs for simulation results under different SEIR initial conditions, model parameters, edge weight reduction and intervention scenarios.